Question about JBL PB10 Subwoofer

 Buy a replacement "plate amp" from parts express (google it).
 I replaced mine and it was a vast improvement.
 I think I bought the 100 or 150 watt one but bigger will yield better results.
 If the jbl is the model bp12 it is a killer sub with a flawed amp.
 Point being it IS worth changing the plate amp.
 Changing the plate amp will require a bit of carpentry with a jigsaw to enlarge the mounting opening on the back.
 Remove the speaker while doing this.
 Also wouldn't hurt to upgrade the speaker wire between amp and driver to monster cable or equal.

+Good chance it's the power supply; a capacitor there, the large one, may have gone.
+These things age and when they go, there's noisy power to the amp circuit and ... well, that may be what you're hearing.
 You should check your audio wiring, too.
 That woofer could be picking up a 60Hz hum from the AC mains and amplifying it.
 Maybe you can try another spkr on same cables and see if hum is in your woofer or elsewhere.
+Good luck.

 Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.